carbonscott/rc/UltiSnips/thinking/vocabulary.md

 * BREAK things DOWN to different observor.
 Abstractly, it is like to observe a vector in terms of basis vectors.
+* Observor is sth from vocabulary?
+* Vocabulary makes user observe/recognize and figure out combination;
 * Identify dependence from observors;
 * Remove redundence from observors;